 - 3 T GE Discovery MR750 MRI scanner

 Part of the lab’s approach is to innovate from standard methods to ask research questions differently.
 In some cases this is software development, such as in signal processing (Madan & Spetch, 2012, F1000Research; Ksander, Kark, & Madan, F1000Research) or surface morphology (Madan & Kensinger, 2016, NeuroImage).
 In other instances, this may involve using existing technology in new ways, such as a standard webcam to measure heart rate (Madan, Harrison, & Mathewson, 2018, Psychophysiology) or picture cards from a board game as novel memory stimuli (in preparation).
-Sometimes this innovation instead takes the form of adopting specialised equipment in new ways, such as a LCD keypad as novel experimental hardware (Madan, 2018, Journal of Open Source Software) or a computer glove to study motor movements (Madan & Singhal, under review).
+Sometimes this innovation instead takes the form of adopting specialised equipment in new ways, such as a LCD keypad as novel experimental hardware (Madan, 2018, Journal of Open Source Software) or a computer glove to study motor learning (Madan & Singhal, under review).